redifo/pick-your-poison/README.md

 The imagery was designed to highlight the name of the webiste through a vibrant color scheme by Dall-e 3 using the following prompts:

-* Create a logo for a cocktails quiz game site called pick your poison with vibant colors.
+* Create a logo for a cocktails quiz game site called pick your poison with vibrant colors.

 ### Wireframes